 1. Airflow Test

-Conversely, if there is a lot of noise coming from the unit or it seems like the purifier is exerting extreme effort to blow air–that’s also a problem.
-You’re looking for the ideal middle sweet spot when it comes to airflow.
+Conversely, if there is a lot of noise from the unit or it seems like the purifier is exerting extreme effort to blow air–that’s also a problem.
+You’re looking for the ideal middle sweet spot for airflow.

 2. Filter Test

 However, once the filter is dirty or clogged, it’s important to change it.
 A full filter, while a good sign, makes it harder to push air through and the purifier can no longer work efficiently.

 Why?
 These methods reduce indoor pollutant levels by literally eliminating the pollutant.
-That means you cannot see the contaminants captured in a dirty filter, or something similarly rewarding.
+That means you cannot see the contaminants captured in a dirty filter or something similarly rewarding.
 Instead, you resort to other methods.

 1. Odor Test

-To test a whole-home air purifier, you need to make the space smell.
-Cook the smelliest food you can think of, or let the wet dog indoors, or burn potent incense–something that produces a noticeable odor.
+To test a whole-home air purifier, you must make the space smell.
+Cook the smelliest food you can think of, let the wet dog indoors, or burn potent incense that produces a noticeable odor.